josephmisiti/awesome-machine-learning/README.md

 <a name="matlab-nlp"></a>
 #### Natural Language Processing

-* [NLP](https://amplab.cs.berkeley.edu/an-nlp-library-for-matlab/) - An NLP library for Matlab.
+* [NLP](https://amplab.cs.berkeley.edu/an-nlp-library-for-matlab/) - A NLP library for Matlab.

 <a name="matlab-general-purpose"></a>
 #### General-Purpose Machine Learning